momentum24/A2-Level/README.md

 #### Task

-* upload your implementation of the following functions & test evey on of them
+* upload your implementation of the following functions on github & test evey on of them
 ~~~
 - List_Init
 - List_Empty